 Program Maintenance and Reconciliation

 Users can create new shelters in the system if needed during IVC Roster capture.
-The information captured for a new shelter will be scheduled or marked for incorporation into CARES, the system of record for programs and shelters.
-In some cases, the same information may have been updated in both CARES and CapDash, and/or the information may not match.
-The system should have an easy way of identifying and displaying any discrepancies, and of updating CapDash to match CARES.
-It is assumed that the process of applying updates to CARES to match changes made to CapDash will be a manual one: a CARES user will apply the relevant updates by hand using the CARES graphical user interface.
-Therefore, CapDash should provide reports, screens, and other facilities as to help make this manual process as easy as possible and reduce the possibility of errors and data integrity issues.
+The information captured for a new shelter will be automatically incorporated into CARES, the system of record for programs and shelters.
+Although the integration is designed to maintain the systems in sync across both systems, in some cases, the same information may have been updated in both CARES and CapDash, and/or the information may not match.
+CapDash should have an easy way of identifying and displaying any discrepancies, and of updating CapDash to match CARES.

 Reports